The Legend of the Lone Ranger: Plot

-In 1854 in Texas, the outlaw Butch Cavendish (Christopher Lloyd) and his gang of outlaws are chasing a young Comanche boy.
+In 1854 in Texas, the outlaw Butch Cavendish and his gang of outlaws are chasing a young Comanche boy named Tonto.
 He rides into a thicket and falls off his horse and down an embankment.
-A boy who was already there hides him and the outlaws turn their attention to a small village, and kill everyone except the boy, John Reid (Marc Gilpin).
-The Indian boy, whose name is Tonto, takes John to his reservation, where Tonto (Patrick Montoya) teaches him to shoot a bow and arrow with precision, how to fight, and overall the way they live.
+John Reid, a boy who was already there, hides Tonto, and the outlaws turn their attention to a small village.
+They kill everyone there, except John.
+Tonto takes John to his reservation and teaches him to shoot a bow and arrow with precision, how to fight, and overall the way they live.

 The two eventually become blood brothers, and John later leaves the reservation for Detroit, grows up to become a lawyer, and takes a stagecoach to a town to set up his law practice.
 The coach is robbed by Cavendish’s gang, with the shotgun rider getting killed and the driver wounded.
 John stops the coach and the outlaws take a mailbag containing property deeds.

-At the town, John meets the uncle (the owner of the local newspaper) of a beautiful young woman named Amy who was on the same stagecoach as John.
+At the town, John meets the uncle (the owner of the local newspaper) of a beautiful young woman named Amy Striker who was on the same stagecoach as John.
 John tells them he is going to the Texas Rangers station to visit his brother Dan.
-During his visit, word reaches them about the whereabouts of Cavendish after some of the gang ride into town during a festival and kill Amy’s uncle.
+During his visit, word reaches them about the whereabouts of Cavendish after some of the gang ride into town during a festival and kill Amy’s uncle Lucas.
 Collins, one of the Rangers, rides ahead to scout for signs of Cavendish, unbeknownst to the Rangers that he is part of Cavendish’s gang.
 Cavendish and his gang ambush the Rangers (Reid among them), killing all except Reid, who is rescued by Tonto.

 When John recovers from his wounds, Tonto teaches him to shoot with silver bullets, and he captures and tames a white horse, which he names Silver.
 He dedicates his life to fighting the crime that Cavendish represents.
 To this end, John becomes the great masked western hero, The Lone Ranger.
-Cavendish takes President Ulysses S. Grant (Jason Robards) hostage, revealing that he is attempting to take over Texas and secede it from the Union as his own independent country, using the President as a bargaining chip.
+Cavendish takes President Ulysses S. Grant hostage, revealing that he is attempting to take over Texas and secede it from the Union as his own independent country, using the President as a bargaining chip.

 John and Tonto sneak into the Cavendish compound and rescue Grant, and blow up the compound with dynamite they found while avoiding the guards.
 Cavendish attempts to flee the United States Cavalry, but John pursues and ultimately apprehends Cavendish, who is arrested.
 The President thanks John and Tonto, and the pair ride away as President Grant asks, “Who is that masked man?”